-The Harris County Precinct 7 Domestic Violence Program offers assistance to victims of domestic abuse by responding to their emotional and physical needs and by providing them with safety and security.
+The Harris County Constable Precinct 7 Domestic Violence Program offers assistance to victims of domestic abuse by responding to their emotional and physical needs and by providing them with safety and security.
 In addition, the Precinct 7 Domestic Violence Deputies are dedicated to helping victims find stability in their lives after victimization and by assisting them in understanding and maneuvering the criminal justice system.

 Harris County Precinct 7 Domestic

 The effects of domestic violence have a devastating impact on all involved.
 Victims are robbed of their fundamental right to maintain control over their own lives.
-They live in constant fear and complete isolation in the one place they should always feel safe, their home.
+They live in constant fear and complete isolation in the one place they should always feel safe, at home.
 Domestic violence can happen to anyone of any race, age, sexual orientation, religion, or gender.
 It can happen to couples who are married, living together, or who are dating.
 Domestic violence affects people of all socioeconomic backgrounds and education levels.

-We are comitted to assisting victims by:
+We are committed to assisting victims by:

 - Providing victims assistance by filing temporary restraining orders, injunctions, and other protective orders.